 People who have periods should speak with a doctor for advice on treating period cramps.
 Read more to learn about the best pain medications for this type of pain.

+The medical term for period cramps is dysmenorrhea.
 Several medications can help with period cramps, including over-the-counter (OTC) and prescription options.

 Taking pain relief 1–2 days before a period begins and for the first 2–3 days of bleeding should help alleviate some painful cramps.